k-omura/SensorlessBLDC_PIC18F1230/README.md

 4. copy one of the main(---).c

 -------------------------------------------
-This is part of the quadcopter making project.
+This is a part of the quadcopter making project.
 Sorry for the terrible English.